purvaudai/Innovaccer-SDE-Intern-Challenge/README.md

 ```bash
 python manage.py createsuperuser
 ```
 7. Welcome to app.
 Now you have a empty database to begin populating.
+Proceed to add new hosts by method below.

 # Using Web App
  ## Visit [localhost:8000](localhost:8000)